microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-delta.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get newly created, updated, or deleted administrativeunit's without having to perform a full read of the entire resource collection.
-See [Using Delta Query](/graph/delta-query-overview) for details.
+Get newly created, updated, or deleted **administrativeUnits** without having to perform a full read of the entire resource collection.
+For details, see [Using delta query](/graph/delta-query-overview).

 ## Permissions